fspanthor/flea-market/README.md

 **Tech stuff:**
 Front end is React using Redux Toolkit for state management.
 Server is running a Flask app using Flask-Session to support server side sessions.
+The client and server communicate via a simple REST api using fetch() method on client side.
 High Scores DB is a MongoDB Atlas cluster.

 In production (via Heroku) the whole app runs on a Gunicorn server where Flask serves the static React side and the server routes.